sveltejs/rfcs/text/0000-targeted-slots.md

 </svelte:element>
 ```

 I don't know how the SvelteJS compiler would handle this.
 Is the fact that `.button` was set in `Parent` enough to make the style for `.button span` work?
+But it is required by the **Targetes style** proposal.

 ---